bparanj/crystal/electronics/components/function-generator.md

 For powering devices, you would need a dedicated AC power supply or a DC power supply (for DC applications) that provides stable, higher power output suitable for your specific requirements.

-No, a typical function generator cannot be used as an AC power supply because:
+A typical function generator cannot be used as an AC power supply because:

 1. Limited Current Output: